edwin465/SSVEP-tlCCA/README.md

 Note that the CCA is `calibration-free algorithm`.
 The eCCA, the eTRCA, the ms-eCCA, the ms-eTRCA, the ms-eCCA+ms-eTRCA, and the TDCA are `calibration-based algorithms`.
 The tlCCA-1 and the tlCCA-2 are `re-calibration-free algorithms`.
 In most cases, the performance of the `calibration-based algorithm` is usually better than the `calibration-free algorithm` and the `re-calibration-free algorithm`.

+>Our IEEE TASE paper only tested the performance of the tlCCA-1 on the BCI competition 2019 dataset.
+The main difference between the tlCCA-1 and the tlCCA-2 is whether the CCA coefficient is included or not.
+So this github can provide the more general performance of the tlCCA.

 # Experiment study
 ## Key parameters
 The parameter `transfer_type` is used to select what frequencies are considered as the source group.
 Now we only have two options: